hughhhhhhhh/webots_slam/README.md

 1) Open Matlab
 --------
-1) Open and Run the first section of corresponding webotsscript
+1)Open and Run the first section of corresponding webotsscript

 ```controllers/matlab_supervisor/webotsscript(simplest).m``` or